rinaldilucas/mean-task-manager/README.md

 -   Node.js API written with TypeScript
 -   Multilingual features implemented in both the client-side and API responses
+-   Examples of autocomplete, mat-chips, calendar, dialogs, bottomsheet and more
 -   Virtual scrolling feature implemented on tables
 -   Search and ordering features via the database to minimize requests
 -   AJAX requests used for pagination